raspberrypilearning/slug/en/step_5.md

 ## Move the slug

 Next, let's make the slug move.
-The slug is perpetually moving, so we need a way to store the last direction the player specified the slug should move.
+The slug is perpetually moving and only changes direction when the player specifies, so we need a way to store the last direction the player specified the slug should move.

 + In the variables section, create a variable called `direction`.
 The slug will begin the game moving right, so initialise this variable to the string `"right"`.